-The rising popularity of retro, 8-bit graphics seem to also be increasing demand for bitmap-like fonts.
+The rising popularity of retro, 8-bit graphics seems to also be increasing demand for bitmap-like fonts.
 Furthermore, the popularity of FontStruct also indicates a demand for the simplicity of designing fonts based on a grid layout.
 Thus, given that a vectored grid feature will likely never appear in FontForge (presumably because fancy fonts rely more on custom guidelines than a grid), I will attempt to explain the simplest way(s) to make or fake a snap-to grid in FontForge.
 Continue reading How To Make a Snap-to Grid In FontForge

 From the Redux testimonials: